aderitoseixas/datasciencecoursera/README.md

 # datasciencecoursera
-This is part of the The Data Scientist's Toolbox course project
+This is part of the "The Data Scientist's Toolbox" course project